INTERACTIVE MAPS AND CHART:

 Source: Mean values over 2017-2019 - Consumer Expenditures Survey for pets, toys and playground equipment - U.S. Bureau of Labor Statistics

 You'll find out that some characteristics don't move the needle.
-We don't see much difference according to the 4 main U.S. regions, to the number of people in the household, or to the type of area the respondents are living in.
+We don't see much difference for the 4 main U.S. regions, the number of people in the household, or the type of area the respondents are living in.

 On the opposite, each factor that relates to the household's income in one way or another shows a close correlation with their expenditures on pets.
 This is of course the case for income, income deciles, or quintiles, but also for age (aging working people earn more), education, and generation.

 Some characteristics fall in between.
 Their meaning is difficult to interpret although there are some impressive variations.
 This is the case for race, housing tenure, or number of earners in a household.

 The household's income is the primary criteria for explaining the level of spending for pets.
 But we already knew (or guessed) that.
 This is not a great discovery.
 But some may be surprised by the magnitude of the variation: from a factor of 1 to a factor of 5!